supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Perform_Attacks.md

 1. Follow the instructions to log into WINServer again.

 1. In the search of the taskbar, enter *Command*.
 A Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
-Select **Yes** in the User Account Control window that appears to allow the app to run.
+Select **Yes** if prompted in the User Account Control window that appears to allow the app to run.

 1. In the Command Prompt, create a Temp folder in the root directory.
 Remember to press Enter after the last row: